Flowers Foods (FLO)

 Revenue growth can be broken down into changes in price and volume (the number of units sold).
 While both are important, volume is the lifeblood of a successful staples business as there’s a ceiling to what consumers will pay for everyday goods; they can always trade down to non-branded products if the branded versions are too expensive.

-Flowers Foods’s average quarterly sales volumes have shrunk by 1.7% over the last two years.
+Flowers Foods’s average quarterly sales volumes have shrunk by 1.9% over the last two years.
 This decrease isn’t ideal because the quantity demanded for consumer staples products is typically stable.
+Flowers Foods Year-On-Year Volume Growth

-In Flowers Foods’s Q1 2025, sales volumes dropped 2.7% year on year.
-This result represents a further deceleration from its historical levels, showing the business is struggling to move its products.
+In Flowers Foods’s Q3 2025, year on year sales volumes were flat.
+This result was a well-appreciated turnaround from its historical levels, showing the company is heading in the right direction.

 7. Gross Margin & Pricing Power

 Flowers Foods has great unit economics for a consumer staples company, giving it ample room to invest in areas such as marketing and talent to grow its brand.
-As you can see below, it averaged an excellent 49.2% gross margin over the last two years.
-That means Flowers Foods only paid its suppliers $50.78 for every $100 in revenue.
+As you can see below, it averaged an excellent 49.1% gross margin over the last two years.
+That means Flowers Foods only paid its suppliers $50.87 for every $100 in revenue.
+Flowers Foods Trailing 12-Month Gross Margin

-Flowers Foods produced a 49.9% gross profit margin in Q1, in line with the same quarter last year and exceeding analysts’ estimates by 1.8%.
+In Q3, Flowers Foods produced a 47.9% gross profit margin, marking a 1.8 percentage point decrease from 49.8% in the same quarter last year.
 Zooming out, the company’s full-year margin has remained steady over the past 12 months, suggesting its input costs (such as raw materials and manufacturing expenses) have been stable and it isn’t under pressure to lower prices.

 8. Operating Margin